What are Stakeholder in SOC 2

 Precise Accountability and Control Mapping

 A meticulously structured framework for stakeholder roles builds a robust compliance signal that enhances audit outcomes.
-By clearly assigning responsibilities, your organization establishes a continuous evidence chain that reinforces every control mapping.
+By clearly assigning responsibilities, your organisation establishes a continuous evidence chain that reinforces every control mapping.
 When each operational activity is linked to a designated control owner, the resulting documentation is concise and traceable, satisfying stringent regulatory reporting requirements while reducing manual reconciliation efforts.

 Strengthening Evidence Collection for Streamlined Audit Readiness